lxnt/rendumper/README.rst

 - "ld.so understands the string $ORIGIN (or equivalently ${ORIGIN}) in an rpath specification (DT_RPATH or DT_RUNPATH) to mean the directory containing the application executable."
-- sdl2gl3 renderer - clone sdl2gl2; move common code to common/
+- sdl2gl* renderers - move common code to common/
 - maybe get rid of vbstreamer in sdl2gl2.
 - merge ui and compositor from fgtestbed. first finish and debug it though
 - ncurses mouse input